cometbft/cometbft/spec/p2p/v0.34/pex-protocol.md

 This distinction exists because nodes dial a seed node with the main, if not exclusive goal of retrieving peer addresses.
-In other words, nodes do not dial a seed node because they intend to have it as a peer in the multiple Tendermint protocols, but because they believe that a seed node is a good source of addresses of nodes to which they can establish connections and interact in the multiple Tendermint protocols.
+In other words, nodes do not dial a seed node because they intend to have it as a peer in the multiple CometBFT protocols, but because they believe that a seed node is a good source of addresses of nodes to which they can establish connections and interact in the multiple CometBFT protocols.

 So, when a seed node receives a `PexRequest` message from an inbound peer, it sends a `PexAddrs` message, containing a selection of peer